philipp-baumann/simplerspec-pedometron-article/README.md

 remotes::install_github("philipp-baumann/simplerspec")
 ```

 We use the example data set from my MSc thesis.
-First, let’s load
+First, let's load required packages.
-required
-packages.

 ``` r
 # Package detection with "apply type" package load is not yet supported in renv